 - Responding to inquiries and comments on social media

-Customer service representatives are aware of the company, its offerings, and customer interaction methods.
+Customer service representatives know the company, its offerings, and customer interaction methods.
 Even though they lack specialized knowledge, they can respond to general inquiries and direct clients toward more knowledgeable assistance.

 What Is Customer Support?